Software Alternatives, Accelerators & Startups

 • ? - The only cheat sheet you need

 I like what you're doing with this, never used cheat.sh before but had a little look around and great idea :) I've not tested everything, I seen something about find and thought I could help.
-Source: almost 2 years ago
+Source: about 2 years ago

 • Favorite aliases?